ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_dev_ops.png?raw=true "Ansible refactoring")

-There were a project.
-It was casual project, nothing special.
+There was a project.
+It was a casual project, nothing special.
 There were operations engineers and developers.
-They were dealing witth exactly the same task: how to provision an application.
-However, there was the problem: each team tried to do in uniq way.
+They were dealing with exactly the same task: how to provision an application.
+However, there was a  problem: each team tried to do in a unique way.
 They had decided to deal with it & use Ansible as the source of the truth.

 ### Day № 89: Legacy arise

 ![Ansible refactoring](assets/at_pasta_legacy.png?raw=true "Ansible refactoring")

-Time was ticking, they were doing as much as possible, unfortunately they got legacy.
+Time was ticking, they were doing as much as possible, unfortunately, they got legacy.
 How did this happen?

-* There were bunch of ASAP tasks.
+* There were a bunch of ASAP tasks.
 * It was ok do not write the documentation.
 * They didn't have enough knowledge about ansible.
-* Maybe, there were some Full Stack Overflow Developer - it was ok to copy-paste a solution from the stackoverflow.
+* Maybe, there were some Full Stack Overflow Developers - it was ok to copy-paste a solution from the StackOverflow.
-* There were lack communication.
+* There was lack communication.

 The reasons were well known.
-There were nothing special.
-It was standard process.
+There was nothing special.
+It was a standard process.
 IaC was behaving like code: it was becoming outdated, it had to be maintained & actualized.

 ### Day № 109: Ok, we have.
-What's the next?
+What's next?

 ![Ansible refactoring](assets/at_road_to_success.png?raw=true "Ansible refactoring")

 Original idea / model of IaC became outdated & stuck.
 IaC did not meet business / customers / users requirements.
-It beccme hard to maintain the IaC, they were wasting time in struggling with kludges.
+It became hard to maintain the IaC, they were wasting time struggling with kludges.
 It was epiphany moment.

 ## Refactoring IaC